ZyberZo/azurerdpsentinel/README.md

 Let's delve into data ingestion using PowerShell:

 1. Sign up at ipgeolocation.io and obtain an API key.
+2. Copy the PowerShell script from Josh Madakor's repository (https://github.com/joshmadakor1/Sentinel-Lab/blob/main/Custom_Security_Log_Exporter.ps1)
-2. Open PowerShell ISE on your vulnerable VM and execute a provided PowerShell script, replacing the API key with the one you obtained.
+3. Open PowerShell ISE on your vulnerable VM and execute the provided PowerShell script, replacing the API key with the one you obtained.
-3. This script will notify you in the PowerShell command line of any attempted connections to your vulnerable VM.
+4. This script will notify you in the PowerShell command line of any attempted connections to your vulnerable VM.

 <img src="pictures/Azuregeoipio.png" alt="Image 2" width="600" style="display:inline-block; margin-right: 100px;">
 <img src="pictures/AzureAPI.png" alt="Image 2" width="600" style="display:inline-block; margin-right: 100px;">